MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 - Using **confidence intervals** and **hypothesis testing**, you are able to provide **statistical significance** in making decisions.
 - However, it is also important to take into consideration **practical significance** in making decisions. **Practical significance** takes into consideration other factors of your situation that might not be considered directly in the results of your hypothesis test or confidence interval.
 Constraints like **space**, **time**, or **money** are important in business decisions.
 However, they might not be accounted for directly in a statistical test.
+- For example the comparison between two ads, one of them has a higher statistical significance but it costs more money.

 ### A/B Testing